mvsoom/thesis/writing/presenterm/gp-lunch-seminar.md

 Collinearity

 In linear regression collinearity means some columns of are nearly linear combinations of others.
-=> many different coefficients give almost the same fitted values
+=> many different amplitudes give almost the same fitted values

 ill-conditioned matrix Phi^T Phi
 When it happens